Abandonment (emotional)

-Emotional abandonment is a subjective emotional state in which people feel undesired, left behind, insecure, or discarded.
+Emotional abandonment is an emotional state in which people feel undesired, left behind, insecure, or discarded.
 People experiencing emotional abandonment may feel at a loss.
 They may feel like they have been cut off from a crucial source of sustenance or feel withdrawn, either suddenly or through a process of erosion.
 Emotional abandonment can manifest through loss or separation from a loved one.

 Feeling rejected, which is a significant component of emotional abandonment, has a biological impact in that it activates the physical pain centers of the brain and can leave an emotional imprint in the brain's warning system.
 Emotional abandonment has been a staple of poetry and literature since ancient times.

 Identification

 Feelings of emotional abandonment can stem from numerous situations.
-According to Makino et al:
+According to Makino et al.:

 Whether one considers a romantic rejection, the dissolution of a friendship, ostracism by a group, estrangement from family members, or merely being ignored or excluded in casual encounters, rejections have myriad emotional, psychological, and interpersonal consequences.
 People not only react strongly when they perceive that others have rejected them, but a great deal of human behavior is influenced by the desire to avoid rejection."

 Our perception of rejection or of being rejected can have a lasting effect on how an individual acts.
 One's perception may impair one's ability to establish and maintain close and meaningful relationships with others.

 Individuals who experience feelings of emotional abandonment are likely to also experience maladaptive thoughts ("irrational beliefs") and behaviors such as depressive symptoms and relationship avoidance or dependence.
 This may cause abundant difficulty in daily life with interpersonal relationships and social settings.
 While such maladaptive thoughts and behaviors are sometimes present in the context of certain psychological disorders (e.g., borderline personality disorder, antisocial personality disorder, depression, anxiety disorders), not all individuals who experience feelings of emotional abandonment will meet criteria for such a psychological disorder.
 These individuals may function within normal limits in spite of the presence of these emotional difficulties.
 Such feelings should only be considered by a mental health professional in conjunction with all available information and diagnostic criteria prior to drawing conclusions about the state of someone's mental health.